Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Digest Authentication) to establish a secure [=TCP=] connection.

 In private datacenter deployments where nodes are not reachable from outside, a non-authenticated connection may also be used.
-The ingest source then issues a POST to test that the [=receiving entity=] is listening.
+The ingest source then issues an HTTP POST command to test that the [=receiving entity=] is listening.
 This POST may send the [=CMAF header=] or could be empty.
-In case this is successful, it is followed by a CMAF header and the fragments composing the [=CMAFstream=].
-At the end of the session, the source may send an empty [=mfra (deprecated)=] box or a segment with the *lmsg* brand to close the connection.
+In case the test is successful, it is followed by the CMAF header and fragments composing the [=CMAFstream=].
+At the end of the session, the source may send an empty [=mfra (deprecated)=] box or a segment with the *lmsg* brand to conclude the POST command.
+Then, the [=ingest source=] can follow up by closing the TCP connection using a TCP FIN packet.

-???
-This is then followed with a zero-length chunk, in case HTTP chunked transfer encoding is used, allowing the receiver to send a response.
-Then, the encoder can follow up by closing the TCP connection using a FIN packet as defined in [[!RFC7230].
+Note that if the HTTP POST is using the chunked transfer encoding option, the [=ingest source=] sends a zero-length terminating chunk per [[!RFC7230]] after sending the *lmsg* brand letting the [=receiving entity=] know that the POST command has been concluded.

 Figure 8: CMAF Ingest flow.
 <figure> <img src="Diagrams/media-ingest.png" />